 Ah, summer in Kentucky.
 Bright, sunny days ending in brilliantly colorful sunsets perfect for sipping bourbon or iced tea, swatting away bugs so enormous they look like they could carry your small dog away (we are trying to paint an accurate picture here, okay?), and basking in the rays on a lakeside beach to undo the paleness brought to you by the disproportionately long Kentucky winter.
-Lucky for you, there are plenty of gorgeous lakes near Louisville to do all these things!
+Lucky for you, there are plenty of gorgeous beaches and lakes near Louisville to do all these things!

 So pack your floaties and sunscreen, leash up your doggos, and check out some of the best lakes near Louisville, Kentucky this year!